Data-Science-Specialization/Reproducible-Research_Assessment_1/PA1.md

 ## Loading and preprocessing the data
-Read in the data, convert it into a format easy to work with and append new factor column.
+Read in the data, convert it into a format easy to work with and append a weekday factor column.

 ```r
 suppressPackageStartupMessages(library(dplyr))